JohnRGermany/MNISTClassifier/README.md

 MNIST Classifier
 =====================================================
-This repository contains a simple neural-network classifier for the mnist-dataset.
+This repository contains a simple convolutional neural-network classifier for the mnist-dataset.

-**CAUTION: THIS CODE IS NOT TESTED.**

-The code was developed by myself in the simplest way possible.
-No fine-tuning or prevention of overfitting was made.

-- The algorithm uses a *3-layer MLP* with a final *softmax* layer as its classifier.
+- The algorithm uses *2 convolutional-* and *2 max-pooling-layers* with a final *fully conncted* layer.
-- The network is trained using *cross-entropy* as loss function and an *Adamoptimizer* with a set learning rate of 0.0001.
+- The network is trained using *softmax-cross-entropy* as loss function and an *Adamoptimizer* with a set learning rate of *0.001*.
-- It reaches an accuracy of ~95% after 5 epochs of training
+- It reaches an accuracy of 97.96% after 2 epochs of training (1 epoch being the full dataset)

 Contact me if you have any questions or want to use the code.

+Different stable-versions of the algorithm can be found in different commits, e.g. ``git checkout 398690e`` checks out the first working version using an MLP instead of a CNN.
+Go back to newest commit using ``git checkout master``.

 Prerequisites
 --------------